주 콘텐츠로 건너뛰기

 To create a successful referral program, most businesses will use marketing software and tools—like lead generation software—to track a customer’s shared referral code or link.
 When a prospect uses that code or link to complete a purchase, the existing customer earns a reward.
 The new customer can then repeat the referral process with someone from their network, creating a sustainable flow of business.

 When your company provides value to customers and prioritizes systems and solutions to improve customer experience, it gains invaluable influence and credibility.
 People are generally willing to share something if it makes them look or feel good, including their experiences with a brand’s products or services.
-According to BrightLocal’s Local Consumer Review Survey 2024, 50 percent of customers trust online reviews as much as personal recommendations, so they’re more likely to interact with or purchase from a highly recommended brand.
+A referral from a trusted source can also mean a customer is more likely to interact with or purchase from a highly recommended brand.

 How to build a customer referral program in 5 steps